 Mathew graduated from the University of Ottawa in 1997 with degrees in both Human Kinetics and Biochemistry.
 He received his undergraduate degree in Physiotherapy and a Masters degree in Exercise Physiology from the University of Alberta in 2001, followed by his Masters degree in Physiotherapy in 2004.
 In addition, Mathew is a Certified Exercise Physiologist and is certified in IMS therapy.
 In 2013, Mathew completed his Masters in Clinical Science at the University of Western Ontario and is a Fellow of the Canadian Academy of Manipulative Physiotherapy.

 Mathew is currently serving on the National Capital Unit Executive Committee (Ottawa, ON) as the marketing organizer and is a co-instructor and clinical mentor in the National Orthopaedic Division syllabus courses.
 He also enjoys mentoring students who are pursuing their FCAMPT designations.
 As both a business owner and practitioner, Mathew is committed to helping his staff and clients advance in knowledge, health and wellness.

-Division Knowledge Management Committee Representative
+Knowledge Translation Committee (KTC) Representative

 Emma is a graduate of the Queen’s MSc PT program and is currently a PhD student in Biomechanics and Neurophysiology at the University of Guelph.
 She works at the Guelph on-campus orthopaedic and sports clinic, the Health and Performance Centre.
 She is currently working towards her FCAMPT designation, and has helped to teach laboratory sessions in the McMaster PT program.
 She has a keen interest in knowledge translation and other ways to bridge the gap between research and clinical practice.